BenyaminBen/BenyaminBen/README.md

 **Full-Stack Developer** | IBM i (AS/400) | Web | Mobile | VSCode Extensions

 I build modern applications on legacy and cutting-edge platforms.
-From RPG FREE on IBM i to React SPAs, mobile apps, and developer tools.</br>
+From RPG FREE on IBM i to React App, mobile apps, and developer tools.</br>
 I bridge the gap between enterprise systems and modern interfaces.

 ---